Everglow

 Everglow (stylized in all caps) is a South Korean girl group under Chxxta Company.
 The quartet consists of members E:U, Sihyeon, Onda, and Aisha.
 Cited as the "ultimate performance boss" by Korean media, they are known for their EDM-trap-inspired synth-pop sound and adopting the "girl crush" concept in K-pop.
-Originally a six-piece, they regrouped after departing from their former label Yuehua Entertainment, with former members Mia and Yiren absent.
+Originally a six-piece, they regrouped after departing from their former label YH Entertainment, with former members Mia and Yiren absent.

 Everglow debuted on March 18, 2019 with the single album Arrival of Everglow and its single "Bon Bon Chocolat", quickly earning the nickname of "monster rookies" from domestic media for their performance potential.
 Their subsequent singles, "Adios" (2019) and "Dun Dun" (2020), peaked at numbers 2 and 3 respectively on the U.S. World Digital Song Sales chart, further establishing the group's global presence.
 Their single "La Di Da" (2020), was named the best K-pop song of 2020 by Billboard.